bharathcp/bitbucket_server/README.md

   jre_home "#{node['java']['java_home']}/jre"
 end
 ```
-Below are the possible attributes:
+Below are the attributes supported by this resource:

 | Property        | String | default                                                                      | required |
 |-----------------|:------:|------------------------------------------------------------------------------|----------|